- Government Affairs

 - About Us

-Meeting the growing U.S. energy demand requires efficient energy storage technologies.
-Today's lead batteries provide the answer, 24/7.
-They are the proven energy storage leader for vital industries, such as transportation, energy and communications.
-Compared to other storage options, lead batteries are more affordable and sustainable.
+Meeting the growing global demand for energy requires a mixture of efficient energy storage technologies.
+Modern lead batteries are an essential part of that mixture, by providing sustainable energy storage for vital industries such as transportation, logistics, renewable energy and communications infrastructure.
 According to the Environmental Protection Agency's (EPA) Advancing Sustainable Materials Management: 2014 Fact Sheet, 99% of all lead batteries are recycled, making them the most recycled good in the U.S.

 The life cycle of a lead battery follows a closed loop, and the average new lead battery is made with 60-80% recycled lead and plastic.
 When a spent battery is collected and returned to a permitted recycling facility, its lead and plastic are reclaimed and used to create a new battery.
 During the recycling process, a battery is separated into three distinct components.
 The lead is smelted and refined for use in new batteries.
 The plastic case is recovered, cleaned and molded into new battery cases.
 The used acid is recycled for reuse in battery products as well as the glass industry.